Passengers waiting at Rafah Crossing. Photo: Muhammad Sabah, B’Tselem, 24 August 2013

 At the end of May 2011, after nearly four years of restrictions on the use of the crossing, Egypt announced the official, permanent opening of the Rafah Crossing to Palestinians.
-Accordingly, the crossing has since been open daily from 9:00 AM to 5:00 PM.
-It is closed only on Fridays and official holidays.
-Egyptian authorities added that women, minors and men over the age of 45 would not need entry visas to Egypt, and that the number of persons using the crossing would be limited to 600 a day.
-After initial difficulties and restrictions, as of December 2011, Gaza Strip residents can pass freely through the Rafah Crossing.
+Since then, and until July 2013, the crossing was open daily from 9:00 AM to 5:00 PM and closed only on Fridays and official holidays.
+Egyptian authorities stated that women, minors and men over the age of 45 did not need entry visas to Egypt, and that the number of persons using the crossing would be limited to 600 a day.
+After initial difficulties and restrictions, Gaza Strip residents were able to pass relatively freely through the Rafah Crossing.

 However, in early July 2013, with the onset of the events that led to the overthrowing of Muhammad Morsi, Egyptian authorities limited passage through Rafah Crossing, and the number of persons using it dropped radically.
 From July to September 2013, the crossing was open only intermittently.
 When open, Egyptian authorities only permitted the passage of limited groups, such as foreign nationals, the gravely ill, and students (the latter excepting those studying in Egypt, most of whom were allowed through only at the end of September).
 As of 15 October 2013, people who had planned to travel abroad for meetings, family-related matters, professional courses or vacations, are unable to do so.